xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

 ```
 # 1.2 VChart Architecture and Source Code Structure

-## 1.2.1 Relationship between VChart, VGrammar, and VRender
+## 1.2.1 The Relationship Among VChart, VGrammar, and VRender

-These three are the core components of the VisActor visualization system, and their relationship is hierarchical, from bottom to top:
+These three are the core components in the VisActor visualization system, and their relationship is hierarchical, from the bottom layer to the top layer as follows:

 ### VRender (Bottom Layer)

 VRender is a low-level visualization rendering engine responsible for the most basic graphic drawing and rendering tasks:

-* It provides rich visualization rendering features, including custom animations, element combinations, and narrative arrangements
+*  It provides rich visualization rendering capabilities, including custom animations, element composition, and narrative arrangement

 *  It is the foundation of the VisActor visualization system, providing rendering capabilities for upper-level libraries

-* VRender offers a plugin system for flexible extensions
+*  VRender offers a plugin system for flexible extension

 *  It can seamlessly switch between 2D/3D effects

 *  It handles low-level Canvas operations, graphic drawing, scene management, etc.

 ### VGrammar (Middle Layer)

 VGrammar is a visualization grammar library based on VRender:

 *  It uses declarative syntax to describe data visualization

-* VGrammar maps data to visual elements, handling data transformations, marks, scales, etc.
+*  VGrammar maps data to visual elements, handling data transformation, marks, scales, etc.

-* It provides more advanced APIs, simplifying the process of creating complex visualizations
+*  It provides more advanced APIs to simplify the process of creating complex visualizations

-* VGrammar is responsible for chart syntax definition, data mapping, automatic layout, etc.
+*  VGrammar is responsible for chart grammar definition, data mapping, automatic layout, etc.

 *  It is essentially a further encapsulation of VRender, adding more visualization grammar concepts

 ### VChart (Top Layer)

 VChart is the top-level chart component library:

-* It is built on VGrammar, encapsulating common chart types (bar charts, pie charts, line charts, etc.)
+*  It is built on VGrammar and encapsulates common chart types (bar charts, pie charts, line charts, etc.)

-* VChart provides ready-to-use chart components, so users do not need to understand the underlying graphic syntax
+*  VChart provides ready-to-use chart components, so users do not need to understand the underlying graphic grammar

-* It has cross-platform features, automatically adapting to desktop, H5, and various mini-program environments
+*  It features cross-platform capabilities, automatically adapting to desktop, H5, and various mini-program environments

-* VChart offers complete data narrative capabilities, including comprehensive annotations, animations, flow control, and narrative templates
+*  VChart offers comprehensive data narrative capabilities, including extensive annotations, animations, flow control, and narrative templates

-* It is aimed at end-users, providing the most user-friendly visualization interface and API
+*  It is aimed at end users, providing the most user-friendly visualization interface and APIs

-### Summary of Relationships
+### Summary of the Relationship

-The architectural relationship of these three can be understood as:
+The architectural relationship among these three can be understood as:

 ```Typescript
 VChart (图表组件库)